Towering former Naval Hospital in North Charleston could become apartments

 “There are still all sorts of issues with the building," said Councilman Herb Sass, who has been involved in negotiations with Cogswell's company.

 The lobby on the main floor of the former Charleston Naval Hospital in North Charleston, one of the three renovated floors in the 10-story building now owned by Charleston County.
 The ceiling tiles had been removed for an inspection.
 Thursday, Feb.
 8, 2018.
-Wade Spees/Staff
+File/Staff

-With ceiling tiles removed for inspection and laser scanner target spheres placed along an 8th-floor hallway, Mike Remond with Existing Conditions Surveys Inc. inspects the former Charleston Naval Hospital on Thursday, Feb.
+With ceiling tiles removed for inspection and laser scanner target spheres placed along an eighth-floor hallway, Mike Remond with Existing Conditions Surveys Inc. inspects the former Charleston Naval Hospital on Thursday, Feb.
 8, 2018.
-Wade Spees/Staff
+File/Staff

 A first floor room, intended for child care use by Charleston County's Department of Alcohol and Other Drug Abuse Services, in the former Charleston Naval Hospital.
 Ceiling tiles had been removed for inspection.
 Thursday, Feb.
 8, 2018.
-Wade Spees/Staff
+File/Staff

 The 400,000-square-foot Charleston Naval Hospital was built in 1973 to serve one of the nation's largest Navy bases.
 It has been largely dormant since shutting down in 2010.
 After a failed renovation by private developers, it is now owned by Charleston County.

 The lobby on the main floor of the former Charleston Naval Hospital in North Charleston, one of the three renovated floors in the 10-story building now owned by Charleston County.
 The ceiling tiles had been removed for an inspection.
 Thursday, Feb.
 8, 2018.
-Wade Spees/Staff
+File/Staff

-With ceiling tiles removed for inspection and laser scanner target spheres placed along an 8th-floor hallway, Mike Remond with Existing Conditions Surveys Inc. inspects the former Charleston Naval Hospital on Thursday, Feb.
+With ceiling tiles removed for inspection and laser scanner target spheres placed along an eighth-floor hallway, Mike Remond with Existing Conditions Surveys Inc. inspects the former Charleston Naval Hospital on Thursday, Feb.
 8, 2018.
-Wade Spees/Staff
+File/Staff

 A first floor room, intended for child care use by Charleston County's Department of Alcohol and Other Drug Abuse Services, in the former Charleston Naval Hospital.
 Ceiling tiles had been removed for inspection.
 Thursday, Feb.
 8, 2018.
-Wade Spees/Staff
+File/Staff

-The former Charleston Naval Hospital property includes this 3-story former barracks building at the corner of McMillan and Spruill avenues.
-Feb.
+The former Charleston Naval Hospital property includes this three-story former barracks building at the corner of McMillan and Spruill avenues on Feb.
 8, 2018.
-Wade Spees/Staff
+File/Staff

 Wade Spees